MientusJJ/RPG-GAME-CPP/README.md

 ![prepareMap](https://github.com/MientusJJ/RPG-GAME-CPP/tree/main/photos/prepareMap.png?raw=true)
 ## changing output
 In the project user the display method by implementing own method in "Views.h", console is default output.
-## Example game
+## example game
-As an example we created turn-bsen rpg game, where player impersonate a hero, whose goal is to kill the final boss User can become one of three heros: warrior, scout or mage.
+As an example we created turn-bsen rpg game, where player impersonate a hero, whose goal is to kill the final boss Player walks through rooms, where he defeats monsters, finds items and has some other events as well.
+In the final room "The Boss" waits for him.
+User can become one of three heros: warrior, scout or mage.
 ### warrior
-warrior has the highest level of health and highest defense.
+Warrior has the highest level of health and highest defense.
 He is able to block opponents' attacks
 ### scout
-scout has decent damage and decent health.
+Scout has decent damage and decent health.
 He is also able to avoid opponents' attacks
 ### mage
-highest damage.
+Highest damage.
 Mage's attacks can't be avoided.
+### type of rooms:
+- health room - player can restore his health to 100% in this room
+- merchant room - player if he has enough money, can but up to 3 items from the merchant
+- trap room - room with trap, where player loses part of his health
+- monster room - room with monster, player has to slay it.
+After fight there is a chest with the item and some amount of gold.
+After every victorious fight player gets level up and increases his stats
+- empty room - nothing to do here, just go forward
+- treasure room - room with chest, where player can find item and some amount of gold